 As we get to know Copenhagen, we'll discover reminders of its Viking history and see reflections today of its proudly independent ways.
 We'll stroll down Europe's first great pedestrian boulevard, ogle crown jewels in the palace treasury, and take a bike ride through an inspirational hippie squatter community, finishing at Copenhagen's full-time carnival, Tivoli Gardens.

-Focus on this museum's excellent and curiously enjoyable Danish collection, which traces this civilization from its ancient beginnings.
+Focus on this museum's excellent and curiously enjoyable Danish collection — especially its prehistoric collection, the best of its kind in Scandinavia.
 Exhibits are laid out chronologically and described in English.

 This finely furnished Dutch Renaissance-style castle was built by King Christian IV in the early 1600s as a summer residence.
 Rosenborg was his favorite residence and where he chose to die.
 Open to the public since 1838, it houses the Danish crown jewels and 500 years of royal knickknacks.
 While the old palace interior is not as immediately impressive as many of Europe's later Baroque masterpieces, it oozes the personality of the fascinating Christian IV and has one of the finest treasury collections in Europe.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves, back with more of the best of Europe.
 This time we're tasting, pedaling, and cruising our way through Scandinavia's most fun-loving capital, Copenhagen.

-Visiting Copenhagen, I'm struck by how well this society works — with an orderliness without rigidity, its sleek sense of design, and a general calmness.
+Visiting Copenhagen, I'm struck by how well this society works — with an orderliness without rigidity, with its sleek sense of design, and a general calmness.
 It's balanced.
 It seems they've got a system that works and the good sense to enjoy it.

-We'll go local and experience some Danish Delights... flirt with the mermaid, imagine tooting a 3,000 year old horn, check out the dazzling crown of Denmark's larger than life King, relax in the city's old sailors quarter, get face to face with art in the Glyptotech, kick back in one of the original alternative communes, and revel Europe's queen of amusement parks.
+We'll go local and experience some Danish delights: Flirt with the mermaid, imagine tooting a 3,000 year old horn, check out the dazzling crown of Denmark's larger than life king, relax in the city's old sailors quarter, get face-to-face with art in the Glyptotech, kick back in one of the original alternative communes, and revel in Europe's queen of amusement parks.